Canada permanent resident card: Proof of permanent resident status

 Whether one is a permanent resident or not is determined by the provisions of the IRPA.
 Under section 31(2)(a) of the IRPA, a person with a valid permanent card or signed confirmation of permanent residence document (electronic or otherwise) is presumed to be a permanent resident unless the IRCC officer determines that he or she is no longer a permanent resident.
 Similarly, under section 31(2)(b) of the IRPA, a person who is outside Canada without a valid PR card or signed confirmation of permanent residence document (electronic or otherwise) is presumed not to be a permanent resident unless proven otherwise.

 The IRPA, however, does not specify the requirement for a permanent resident to hold a PR card, so a permanent resident who does not hold a valid PR card continues to be a permanent resident regardless of whether he or she is physically in Canada, if he or she satisfies the residency obligation and the status has not been revoked, although it would be difficult to prove the person's status in many cases.

 Use as a proof of status and for visa-free travel

 In Canada

 A PR card is the most convenient way of proving status to authorities within Canada (e.g. provincial governments, employers, schools).
 All permanent residents have other documentation (such as original landing papers) which is also acceptable.
 However, there is no legal requirement for a permanent resident to carry a PR card at all times.

 Outside Canada

-For visa-free travels, Canadian permanent residents require a PR card, unless the person's passport in itself is sufficient for exemption.
+For visa-free travel, Canadian permanent residents require a PR card, unless the person's passport in itself is sufficient for exemption.
 A Canadian PR card holder may travel visa-free to the following countries if not already exempt: